bucs110FALL22/portfolio-chen-j3/ch09/final/README.md

 - my own old web dev projects as a refresher on how to use html/css

 ## MISCELLANEOUS COMMENTS *(anything else you would like the grader to know)*
 I need your email to your Spotify account so that I can add it to the Spotify API's user access.
 Otherwise, Spotify does not have permission to view the user's Spotify information.
 If you do not have Spotify, I will happily give you my Spotify account information.
+Or, message me on discord jessica c#1828 or email jchen753@binghamton.edu and I can log in myself.